 - Business continuity management

-Similarly to the NIST framework, ISO 27000 guides organizations beyond the typical cybersecurity management practices to include greater security standards and protections.
+Similarly to the NIST framework, ISO 27000 guides organizations beyond the typical cybersecurity management practices to include greater information security standards and protections.
 ISO 27000 includes management of critical physical and operational security measures, and is broken down into ISO 27000 Series to get more specific into the actual implementation and design of this cybersecurity model.

 Image from tcdi.com